imperialebola2018/ebola-vault/README.md

 rm storage.tar.gz
 ```

+(Before running those commands you probably want to ensure that `/montagu/vault/storage` is empty or does not exist)

 Then, in order to simulate access to the vault over https, add the following line to `/etc/hosts`:

 ```